apache/spark/docs/running-on-mesos.md

 (e.g., if you lack administrative privileges to install it), you should also pass the `--prefix` option to `configure` to tell it where to install.
 For example, pass `--prefix=/home/user/mesos`.
 By default the prefix is `/usr/local`.

+## Prebuilt packages

+The Apache Mesos project only publishes source package releases, no binary releases.
+But other third party projects publish binary releases that may be helpful in setting Mesos up.

+One of those is Mesosphere.
+To install Mesos using the binary releases provided by Mesosphere:

+1. Download Mesos installation package from [downloads page](http://mesosphere.io/downloads/)
+2. Follow their instructions for installation and configuration

+The Mesosphere installation documents suggest setting up ZooKeeper to handle Mesos master failover, but Mesos can be run without ZooKeeper using a single master as well.

 ## Verification